yookue/ant-buddy-pro/docs/form/DivideSelect/index.en-US.md

 ## DivideSelect

-DivideSelect, provides a capability that displaying the label of option item, into two parts.
+DivideSelect, provides a capability that displaying the label and value of options into two parts.

 ### Import